 Congenital heart defects are structural problems arising from abnormal formation of the heart or major blood vessels.
 At least 1% of all live-born infants have a heart defect.
 The cause of a heart defect is most often unknown.
 Some defects may be small and may cause your child few problems; others are life-threatening.

 Types of Congenital Heart Defects

-At least 18 distinct types of congenital heart defects are recognized, with many additional anatomic variations.
-The more common heart defects are listed below.
+There are 18 types of congenital heart defects recognized and many additional anatomic variations.
+The more common heart defects are listed below:

 - Atrial Septal Defect (ASD)

 - Coarctation of the Aorta (CoA)

 - Pulmonary Stenosis (PS)

 - Tricuspid Atresia

 - Truncus Arteriosus

 Outlook for Children Born with a Heart Defect